FinnOD/mappings/README.md

 <ins>**AntibodyTarget**</ins>  – This can be in any form or left blank

 <ins>**Phosphosite**</ins> – This is the antibodies recognised phosphosite, in the form (Y1234 or S234 or T564, combinations of Y1234+Y1235 or S235/T537 are accepted and will be split during the analysis into the individual phosphosites.
+If Pan-specifc antibodies are included (to enable protein level normalisation) they need to be denoted with the term "Pan"

 <ins>**ControlMean**</ins>  – Mean control signal/value (mean of technical duplicates or of biological duplicates if available).
 Can be performed on single none replicated signal if desired.